boyuan-li/Scikit-Learn-and-TensorFlow/README.md

 # Scikit-Learn-and-TensorFlow

-Hands on Machine Learning with Scikit-Learn & TensorFlow
+Hands on Machine Learning with Scikit-Learn, Keras & TensorFlow, 2nd Edition

 Concepts, tools, and techniques to build intelligent systems